trentwintermeier/The-speed-of-darkness/pages/introduction.md

 In the words of Muriel Rukeyser, regarding the duality of her work, she states that there are “two kinds of poems: the poems of unverifiable facts, based in dreams, in sex, in everything that can be given to other people only through the skill and strength by which it is given; and the other kind being the document, the poem that rests on material evidence” (Rukeyser “The Education of a Poet” 226).
 As Rukeyser understands her work to exist at the convergence of these “kinds of poems,” her poetry comes to balance the subjective and objective tensions which encompass poetics.
 And, while this is present in her words, it is also powerfully situated at the bounds and outer limits of her poetry—in the silence and spaces, and the overlap between the two.
 Take, for instance, Figure 2; here, the fifth stanza in “The Speed of Darkness” is illustrated as it is in Rukeyser’s book and her reading at SGWU, and this is located during minute 42:34 in the audio recording.
 Even the spaces—which are to be understood as caesurae—take on new and transformative meaning as they are heard and embodied via SpokenWeb’s recording.
 As she exaggerates syllables and the length of pauses such as between “between” and “between,” this allows for such material evidence to forge unverifiable meaning while listening to the audio.

 As this interpretation unfolds, the listener involves a practice of multimodal listening that produces meaning within such subjective-objective spaces.
 Integral to the work with spaces in Muriel Rukeyser’s poem, “The Speed of Darkness,” is the embodiment of sound via multimodal listening.
 This form of embodiment functions beyond “listening practices that depend on the ears exclusively” where “listeners’ primary goal is to hear and interpret audible sound” (Ceraso 105); the embodiment of dualistic spaces involves a holistic practice of listening which encompasses multiple senses.
 As one listens to the spaces in Rukeyser’s work, they are forced to listen with their *entire* body—as opposed to reading these spaces in written form.
 Spaces come to matter and, thus, mean, through the embodiment of subjective-objective duality which involves each hemistich and caesura.
-In this sense, “spaces between words do not expose metaphysical breaks, but the constitutive limits of language” which barricade meaning (Hill 285).
+In this sense, the spaces which separate words exhibit lingustic possibilities that interrogate current listening paradigmes.
 The ability for meaning to be made is a result of the subjective-objective, dualistic embodiment in Rukeyser’s poetry reading.

 ---

 > <img width="484" alt="fig 2" src="https://user-images.githubusercontent.com/112954339/207118730-f48ac31d-3659-4b78-8230-a12b95277f86.png">

-#### Figure 2
+#### Figure 2: Fifth stanza of Rukeyser's "The Speed of Darkness"
 ---

 ## Making Meaning in Silent Spaces